Complaint Procedure

 Formal Complaints

 There are obviously times when you feel we don’t get everything right and you may wish to lodge a more formal complaint.
 This may concern any aspect of medical care or administrative service.
-All formal complaints are handled initially by our Practice Manager , Mrs Natalie Dugmore and we follow the national guidelines for managing complaints.
+All formal complaints are handled initially by our Practice Manager , Mrs Gemma Cox and we follow the national guidelines for managing complaints.
 We aim to resolve these as quickly as we can.

 How To Make a Complaint

-Contact the Practice Manager by letter, telephone or in person, giving details of the difficulty you have had.
+Contact the Practice Manager by letter, telephone, email or in person, giving details of the difficulty you have had.
 Indicate that you wish to make a complaint.
 Please be prepared to give details if possible.
 Portway Family Practice keeps confidential records of all complaints made.
-The Practice Manager will send you a comment/complaint form to complete if you request this.

 What We Will Do